jkieltyka15/cmsc-628-hw1-battery-monitor-app/README.md

-# cmsc-628-hw1-battery-monitor-app
+University of Maryland, Baltimore County\
+CMSC-628: Introduction to Mobile Computing\
+Spring 2025\
+Jordan Kieltyka

+# HW 1: Battery Monitor Application
-A simple app to demonstrate using a service to monitor the state of the battery.
+A simple Android app to demonstrate using a service to monitor the state of the battery.